DevMountain/react-4-mini/README.md

 ### Summary

 In this step, we'll provide a way for a user to navigate between the routes.
-Using `react-router-dom` this done by using the `<Link></Link>` component.
+Using `react-router-dom`, this is done by using the `<Link></Link>` component.

 ### Instructions